JSalehii/devChallenges/404-not-found/README.md

 ![screenshot](https://github.com/JSalehii/devChallenges/blob/master/404-not-found/screenshot.png)

-Hi everyone . this is my first challenge for devchallenges.io .
+Hi everybody . this is my first challenge for devchallenges.io .
 I used the grid to arrange the elements on the page.
 I also used MediaQuery to respond to the page. you can see the demo in [404-not-found](https://404-not-found-jsalehii.netlify.app/)

 ### Built With